-Figure 6: EPO Bigeye Stock Status "Kobe Plot"

-Source: Rick Deriso
+Figure 6: EPO Bigeye Stock Status "Kobe Plot" Source: Rick Deriso

-- Recognition of the sensitivity of stock status results with respect to using different assessment parameters, in particular the difference in steepness values used for the bigeye stock recruitment relationship between the IATTC and WCPFC bigeye stock assessments. - Acknowledgement that model assumptions can impact stock status determinations, i.e. overfished or not, and how small differences in model assumptions can trigger the need for stricter conservation and management measures. - Recognition of the importance that fishery managers have a range of information available for setting risk levels with regards exceed target or limit reference points.
+- Recognition of the Pacific-wide bigeye stock and the sensitivity of stock status results with respect to using different assessment parameters, in particular the difference in steepness values used for the bigeye stock recruitment relationship between the IATTC and WCPFC bigeye stock assessments. - Acknowledgement that model assumptions can impact stock status determinations, i.e. overfished or not, and how small differences in model assumptions can trigger the need for stricter conservation and management measures. - Recognition of the importance that fishery managers have a range of information available for setting risk levels with regards exceed target or limit reference points.